 Approach of the Group to its dealings with HMRC

 Keepmoat commits to maintaining a good working relationship with HMRC.
 Keepmoat uses its Customer Compliance Manager as its primary contact.
 Keepmoat commits to communicating with HMRC in a courteous and timely manner.
-Keepmoat wishes to be as open, honest and transparent in its dealings with HMRC as possible.
+Keepmoat wishes to be open, honest and transparent in its dealings with HMRC.
 Prevention of unnecessary dispute is preferred, and Keepmoat will work with HMRC on a real-time basis as far as possible.